Shrutibad/Group4/README.md

 # Group4
-Gropu members and contribution :
+Group members and contribution :

 ==> Badadhe Shruti - cs14btech11005
   Working on methods to convert an image to metric.